-The Student Learning Center is committed to assisting all Brockport students learn and acheive academic success.
+ASC Tutoring is committed to assisting all Brockport students learn and achieve academic success.

 Main Page Content

 In order for the Center to provide optimal assistance, it is important for us to have a set of polices that students understand and follow.
 This page serves to make these policies explicit as well as explain the rationale behind them.
 If you have any questions about these policies, please do not hesitate to call us at (585) 395-2293.
 Thank you for your understanding.

 When you make an appointment with a tutor, you have made a firm commitment to your academic development as well as to the tutor.
 The tutor schedules his/her day around the appointment and also makes the commitment to attend and to be punctual.
 Everyone’s time is valuable, so we expect that you will honor your appointments.
 Listed below are the attendance offenses and their penalties.